 Is AI a threat to the coaching profession?

 Could the rise of AI be putting coaches at risk?
-Could this new technology replace coaching jobs in the near future?
+Could it fully replace coaching jobs in the future?

 Why AI could be a threat to coaching professionals